ibm-cloud-docs/containers/cs_versions_131.md

 {: shortdesc}

 [Portworx](/docs/containers?topic=containers-storage_portworx_about) does not yet support version 1.31.
 Do not upgrade your cluster to version 1.31 if your apps use Portworx.
 {: important}

-[Istio](/docs/containers?topic=containers-istio) does not yet support version 1.31.
-Do not upgrade your cluster to version 1.31 if your cluster uses Istio.
-{: important}